MeteorStudioASU/lcc/README.md

 ## Running LCC

 1. Double-click on `lcc` on macOS or `lcc.exe` on Windows to run it.
-You may have to right-click it and open it in order to grant permissions to run the application.
+You may have to right-click it and open it to grant permissions to run the application.

 2. When lcc asks you to `Select input device:`, type the numerical input value for your new audio device and press enter.
     * If you're using Soundflower, this will read `ingalls for Cycling ’74: Soundflower (2ch)`.
     * If you're using VB Cable, this will read `CABLE Output (VB-Audio Virtual Cable)`.

 3. When lcc asks you to `Select output device:`, type the numerical value for the desired speakers.
-(For example, `Apple Inc.: Built-in Output` for your Macbook's internal speakers.)
+(For example, `Apple Inc.: Built-in Output` for your MacBook's internal speakers.)

 4. Set your preferred sample rate, e.g., 44100.